wrenfold/wrenfold/README.md

 - Refer to the [quick start guide](https://wrenfold.org/quick_start.html) and [user guide](https://wrenfold.org/reference/index.html).
 - Take a look at some of the examples:
   - There are some examples of symbolic expressions [in this repository](examples).
 For instance, an implementation of [imu integration](examples/imu_integration/imu_integration.py) or the dynamics of a [cart-pole/double-pendulum](examples/cart_pole/cart_pole_dynamics.py) system.
-  - Each example includes a unit test that invokes the generated code.
+  - Most examples include a unit test that invokes the generated code.
-- The [wrenfold-extra-examples](https://github.com/wrenfold/wrenfold-extra-examples) repository includes examples of integrating generated code into existing optimizers like [GTSAM](http://gtsam.org) and [Ceres](http://ceres-solver.org).

 ## Building from source